manish-shrivastava/cabin.css/README.md

 ##Feedback &amp; Suggestions

-Once you've had a crack at Cabin, let me know about it!
-Tweet [@adamwhitcroft](http://www.twitter.com/adamwhitcroft) with your feedback, suggestions or just to let me know you are using Cabin.
+Cabin CSS Framework and it's extensions are available freely and as is.
+This means you can use it when you like, where you like and how you like without fear of reprimand.
+Neat huh?

-I welcome feedback and would love to hear if I have left out something you think should be included in the next release or if I have made a terrible mistake somewhere (I am only human after all).
+All I ask is that if you do choose Cabin let me know—it would make me a happy chappy.
+Tweet [@adamwhitcroft](http://www.twitter.com/adamwhitcroft) with your feedback, suggestions or just to let me know how you've gotten on with it.